MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-evaluate.md

 ### Tips for working with the data

-To extract the numbers without copying and pasting from the Machine Learning Studio UI, you can use the new [PowerShell library for Azure ML](https://github.com/hning86/azuremlps).
+To extract the numbers without copying and pasting from the Machine Learning Studio UI, you can use the new [PowerShell library for Azure Machine Learning](https://github.com/hning86/azuremlps).
 You can get metadata and other information for an entire experiment, or from individual modules.

 To extract values from an **Evaluate Model** module, you must add a unique comment to the module, for easier identification.
 Then, use the **Download-AmlExperimentNodeOutput** cmdlet to get the metrics and their values from the visualization in JSON format.

-For more information, see [Create Machine Learnign Models by using PowerShell](https://docs.microsoft.com/azure/machine-learning/machine-learning-create-models-and-endpoints-with-powershell).
+For more information, see [Create machine learning models by using PowerShell](https://docs.microsoft.com/azure/machine-learning/machine-learning-create-models-and-endpoints-with-powershell).

 ## See also